Stop Comparing Yourself to Others Or Who You Were Yesterday

 And it doesn’t confirm you’re on the right path to begin with.
 On its own, “compare yourself to who you were yesterday” is only feel-good advice that has very little practical usefulness.

 And that’s why there’s some rationality behind why we tend to compare ourselves to others.
-You can see in your physical or digital circle who the low achievers are and who the high achievers are — giving you the missing benchmark of effort and success.
-But in the end, it’s a terrible benchmark that will have devastating effects on your life.
+You can see in your physical or digital circle who the low achievers are and who the high achievers are - giving you the missing benchmark of effort and success.
+But in the end, it’s a terrible measuring stick that will have devastating effects on your life.

 Comparing Yourself to Others Leads You to False Paths